flo0909/showcaseproject/readme.md

 **Project Deployed** - https://showcaseproject.herokuapp.com.
 **Brand Icon credits** - I have used Gimp to create the Brand Logo
-**Font credits** - I have used few Font Awesome fonts , Roboto , Arial, Helvetica fonts.
-**Background credits** - All the credits to Blender 2.8.
+**Font credits** - I have used few Font Awesome fonts , Roboto , Arial, Helvetica fonts **Background credits** - All the credits to Blender 2.8.